mkjaergaard/opendaq-python/opendaq/README.md

     -w SERIAL, --write SERIAL   Write a new serial number

 ```
+* * *

-Please note that for calibrating the device, you will need a external multimeter.
+Please note that for calibrating the device, you should follow these instructions:

+1. You will need an external multimeter or any instrument capable of reading voltages.
-All the analog inputs will be calibrated, as well as the analog output (DAC).
-It will be necessary to connect all of them in between (tied one to each other) to execute the calibration and test scripts.
+2. All the analog inputs will be calibrated, as well as the analog output (DAC).
+The easiest way is to connect all of them in between (all the AIN and the DAC together).
+3. Reset the old calibration: `opendaq-utils calib -r`.
+4. Apply some different output voltages ( `opendaq-utils set-voltage -i`) and anotate them in a file (`\calib.txt`).
+They will be used for DAC calibration.
+5. Execute full calibration script: `opendaq-utils calib -l`.
+Using the values from the file, and if the DAC output is correctly connected to all the inputs, the system will calibrate itself.
+6. You can execute a test to check the accuracy of the new calibration: `opendaq-utils test -l`